Naikout/notes/DevOps_learning.md

 ### Game Days

 > For DiRT-style events to be successful, an organizaton first needs to accept system and process failures as a means of learning...
 We design tests that require engneers from several groups who might not normally work together to interact with each other.
-That way, should a real large-scale disaster ever strike, these people will already have strong working relationships"
+That way, should a real large-scale disaster ever strike, these people will already have strong working relationships -Kripa Krishnan"

 - Fire drills for system
 - Execute disasters and test recovery measures